- What is colorectal cancer?

-- Flexible sigmoidoscopy: Covered at no cost* for those age 50 or older (no coinsurance, copayment, or Part B deductible) when the test is done for screening.
-If the test results in the biopsy or removal of a growth, it is no longer a “screening” test, and you will be charged coinsurance and/or a co-pay (although your deductible is waived).
+- Flexible sigmoidoscopy: Covered at no cost* for those age 50 or older (no co-insurance, co-payment, or Part B deductible) when the test is done for screening.
+If the test results in the biopsy or removal of a growth, it’s no longer a “screening” test, and you will be charged co-insurance and/or a co-pay (although your deductible is waived).

-- DCBE: Beneficiary pays 20% of the Medicare approved amount for the doctor services.
+- Double-contrast barium enema: Beneficiary pays 20% of the Medicare approved amount for the doctor services.
 If the test is done in an outpatient hospital department or ambulatory surgical center, the beneficiary also pays the hospital co-payment.

 States are authorized to cover colorectal screening under their Medicaid programs.
-Unlike Medicare, however, there is no federal assurance that all state Medicaid programs must cover colorectal cancer screening in people without symptoms.
+But unlike Medicare, there’s no federal assurance that all state Medicaid programs must cover colorectal cancer screening in people without symptoms.
 Medicaid coverage for colorectal cancer screening varies by state.
-Some states cover fecal occult blood testing (FOBT), others cover colorectal cancer screening if a doctor determines the test to be medically necessary, and in some states, coverage varies according to which Medicaid managed care plan a person is enrolled in.
+Some states cover fecal occult blood testing (FOBT), while others cover colorectal cancer screening if a doctor determines the test to be medically necessary.
+In some states, coverage varies according to which Medicaid managed care plan a person is enrolled in.